progit/old-site/_posts/tips/2010-03-04-smart-http.markdown

 running your own Git server, you should really check it out.
 If you're not, GitHub and I'm sure other hosts will soon be supporting it - upgrade your Git client to 1.7ish soon so you can take advantage of it when it happens.

-For further reading, if you want to get into the super nitty-gritty details of all the protocols, you can read the <a href="/pack-protocol.txt">Pack Protocol</a> documentation.